 Some questions you may consider asking:

-Epilepsy requires having a team of healthcare experts and educating people you trust to ensure your safety.
+Epilepsy requires having a team of health care experts and educating people you trust to ensure your safety.
 While there is no cure for epilepsy, there are many treatments readily available to fit your condition.

 “There are many studies occurring even as we speak with the hopes of finding a cure to epilepsy,” says Dr. Sakis.